Skip to main content

 Get Started: What to Expect?

 Following your consent, you’ll be invited to a screening visit at our clinical research site.
 During this initial visit, we will ask questions about your medical history, perform physical exams, and run lab tests to further assess your eligibility.
-If you meet all study requirements, you will be officially enrolled in the clinical trial.
+If you meet all study requirements, you may be able to participate in this observational study.

 Age